cornwarecjp/nerdsnipe/README.md

 secure passphrases.
 This left an unintended possibility of brute-forcing the values to enter, without solving certain parts of the puzzle.

+A note to puzzlers investigating the Javascript code: the code indeed allows for three values, while only two values are relevant for the puzzle.
+The third value is 1337, and was only used for testing.

 # Part 4: Rotating discs